 While researching how does Masterworks work, a list of features with a quick overview of what this company can offer you is beneficial before scheduling that interview.

-Masterworks’ goal is to make it possible for everyone to invest in blue-chip artwork, allowing you to invest in history.
+Masterworks’ goal is to make it possible for everyone to invest in blue-chip artwork, allowing you to invest and make money daily (a long-term strategy).

 Masterworks Secondary Market: Can You Sell Your Art Share at Any Time?